Colorful houses on facing the Mediterranean sea in the city of Vernazza, Cinqueterre, Liguria

 Italian coordinating conjunctions, or congiunzioni coordinative / coolrdinanti, connect elements or clauses of the same level and type.
 This means that they can connect:

-• a noun with a noun:
+• a with a noun:

 Suoni la chitarra o il violino?